civican/legisinfo/43-2/bills/C-30/bill_text.md

 **Tribunal** means the Social Security Tribunal established under section 44 of the `Department of Employment and Social Development Act`. (**Tribunal**)

+### Section 239

+For greater certainty, but subject to sections `240` to `242`, the new Act applies in respect of applications and appeals that are ongoing on the day on which this Division comes into force.

 ### Section 240

-For greater certainty, but subject to sections `241` to `243`, the new Act applies in respect of applications and appeals that are ongoing on the day on which this Division comes into force.

-### Section 241

   **(1)** An appeal of a decision made by the General Division under section 53 of the former Act must be brought to the Appeal Division within 90 days after the day on which this Division comes into force.
 Despite subsection 56(1) of the new Act, no leave is necessary.